FailAcademy/learning/web-dev-foundation/_lessons/week-08/02-intro-to-ajax.md

 ## Learning Objectives

-- Learn what Ajax is (in relation to jQuery)
+- Define what Ajax and JSON are, particularly in relation to jQuery.
+- Define what an API is and explore popular social media/network APIs.
+- Use jQuery Ajax methods to load content a webpage.
-- How to use it make a simple get request from a popular third-party API
+- How to use Ajax make a simple get request from a popular third-party API.
+- Handle Ajax errors with jQuery and provide user feedback.

 ---